Free prescriptions and legal aid to end for benefit claimants not seeking work

 Help will also be offered through Universal Support in England and Wales, the Government said, by matching 100,000 people per year with existing vacancies and supporting them in their new roles.

-Reform of the “fit note” system – whereby doctors issue records to provide evidence of the advice they have given about people’s fitness to work – will also be explored under the plans.

-“Trailblazer trials” will be used to offer better triage, signposting and support to those who have received a fit note for a prolonged period of time, and to better provide individuals whose health affects their ability to work with easy and rapid access to specialised work, the Treasury said.

-Work and Pensions Secretary Mel Stride said that while an expansion of certain schemes would be introduced, toughened sanctions would see people attempting to “(take) taxpayers for a ride” losing their benefits.
+Work and Pensions Secretary Mel Stride said that while an expansion of certain support schemes would be rolled out, toughened sanctions would see people attempting to “(take) taxpayers for a ride” losing their benefits.

-Mandatory work placement trials will be rolled out, meaning that claimants will be forced to accept a job or undertake work experience to improve their prospects, and those who fail to do so will be hit with “immediate sanction”.
+Mandatory work placement trials will be introduced, meaning that claimants will be forced to accept a job or undertake work experience to improve their prospects, and those who fail to do so will be hit with “immediate sanction”.

-A new “function” will be introduced to the Universal Credit service that enables work coaches to digitally track a claimant’s attendance at interviews and fairs to give them “better evidence” of an individuals job search activities and leave those who do not attend open to sanctions.
+A new “function” will also be introduced to the Universal Credit service which will enable work coaches to digitally track a claimant’s attendance at interviews and fairs to give them “better evidence” of an individual’s job search activities and leave those who do not attend open to sanctions, the Government said.

 People who are deemed to have disengaged will be targeted, with individuals on an open-ended sanction for more than six months and solely eligible for the Universal Credit standard allowance having their claims closed.